ITLA ONLINE EXHIBIT HALL

 Kyle T. Ring is a partner in the law firm of Doehrman Buba Ring in Indianapolis, Indiana.
 Kyle represents plaintiffs in a variety of cases, including wrongful death cases, traumatic brain injuries, and other serious injuries caused by semi-truck crashes, car wrecks, dangerous premises conditions, and nursing home neglect.
 He is a member of the Board of Directors of the Indiana Trial Lawyers Association and is currently on its Membership Committee.
 He previously served as the chairperson of the Young Lawyers Section of the ITLA.
 Kyle has been selected as an Indiana Super Lawyer and is a graduate of the Indiana State Bar Association Leadership Development Academy.
 Kyle is also an active member of the American Association for Justice and is currently the Indiana Co-Chair of its PAC Development Committee and Regional Coordinator of its Student Trial Advocacy Competition.

 Margret G. Robb, the first woman elected Chief Judge, (in 2011 for a three-year term) in the 110-year history of the Court of Appeals, was appointed in July 1998 by Governor Frank O’Bannon.
 In 2012 she was honored, with a concurrent bi-partisan Resolution, by the Indiana Legislature recognizing this achievement.
 She was appointed to the Court in July 1998, served, and holds a B.S.
 1970 and M.S.
-1972 in business from Purdue and a J.D. magna cum laude 1978 from IU McKinney School of Law.
+1972 in business economics from Purdue and a J.D. magna cum laude 1978 from IU McKinney School of Law.
 Prior to her appointment to the Court, Judge Robb was, for 20 years, engaged in the general practice of law in Lafayette, was a bankruptcy panel trustee, on the Indiana Board of Law Examiners, Chaired Gov. Bowen’s Commission on the Status of Women.
 She has chaired many Indiana Supreme Court Task Forces, has served the State, National and local Bar Associations, their Foundations, and the National and International Associations of Women Judges in numerous capacities, including Chair of the ABA’s Conference of Appellate Judges; President of the national Council of Chief Judges of State Courts of Appeal and chair of the Appellate Judges Educational Institute, a national educational institute.

-Timothy Rowe, Rowe & Hamilton
+Tim Rowe, Rowe & Hamilton

 Timothy A. Rowe was born in Mansfield, Ohio.
 At a young age, he spent two years in Africa with his father, who was a missionary.
 He graduated number one in his class at College of Emporia with a degree in Biblical Studies.
 Mr. Rowe also attended the University of California - Berkeley and Indiana University, where he graduated with a B.A. with distinction in History and Classics from Indiana University and graduated cum laude from Indiana University School of Law, Indianapolis in 1984.